17-year-old girl allegedly killed by police on Southern California freeway; family demands answers

 Breaking News Emails

-The family of a 17-year-old girl shot and killed by a Southern California police officer are demanding answers about the deadly Friday night shooting.
+The family of a 17-year-old girl shot and killed by a Southern California police officer is demanding answers about the deadly Friday night shooting.

-The incident occurred Friday evening in Anaheim.
-The Anaheim Police Department said in a news release that a Fullerton Police K9 officer radioed around 7 p.m. that he had been involved in a shooting on the freeway.
+The incident occurred in Anaheim.
+The Anaheim Police Department said in a news release that a Fullerton Police K-9 officer radioed around 7 p.m. that he had been involved in a shooting on the freeway.

 "A female suspect was struck by gunfire and was transported to a local hospital where she later died," Anaheim police said.